nmttmn7/GameProject/README.md

 ## Card/Ability System
 - Pick a card and build into a stronger version of itself!
-- [Explanation] Card(Card.cs) has many variables including: name, health, cost, ability chain, abilitys, ect.
-These variables are loaded whenever a Regular node, Elite node, Boss node (Enemy encounter) is instantiate.
-The game(GameViewSystem.cs) creates a match(Match.cs) with two players(Player.cs) you and the opponent.
+- [Explanation] The game(GameViewSystem.cs) creates a match(Match.cs) with two players(Player.cs) you and the opponent.
 The cards are loaded by game(GameViewSystem.cs) through a static factory(DeckFactory.cs).
 This factory has all the cards in a folder with different subgroups.
+Cards(Card.cs) has many variables including: name, health, cost, ability chain, abilitys, ect.
 The cards are build like robots.
 First they are intantiated based on the type(To ensure scalability).
 Then componets are added on to card itself.
 Component such as <AbilityRoot>, <Afflictions>, or <Target> can be added if the JSON data calls for it.
 The components gives cards the ability to act within the game world.
-Within the <AbilityRoot> components as a array of Abilitys within it.
-Each ability as
+Within the <AbilityRoot> components there is an array of Abilitys within it.
+Each ability inherents from the game action(GameAction.cs) class.
+The game action is posted as a notification that puts the action into a List of game actions.
+The game actions are sequentially read.
+Some abilities(ones that are played by card) inherent from the IAbilityLoader(IAbilityLoader.cs) interface.
+The interface has a method(Load) that allows different type of IAbilityLoaders to do unique effects.
 - https://youtu.be/zxZRitnAuc0

-## Ability System
-- Mix and match different abilities to create the best ability chain.
-- [Explanation] The <AbilityRoot> component has an ArrayList called abilities.
-This array looped through whenever a card is played

-## Status System
+## Affliction System
-- Got get afflictions!
+- Cards can have status effects!
 - [Explanation] Card.cs has many variables including: name, health, cost,

-## Fighting other card
-- Choose a card type to get as rewards!
-- [Explanation]

-## Win/Lose Condition
-- Choose a card type to get as rewards!
-- [Explanation]

 ## Save/Load System
 - Choose a card type to get as rewards!
 - [Explanation]

 ## Gameplay Video